-• Changes in fair value of warrant liabilities.
+- Changes in fair value of warrant liabilities.
 These represent the change in the fair value of warrants to purchase our Class A Shares that were issued in connection with the 2020 Credit Agreement.
-The primary driver of the change in fair value for both the quarter-to-date and year-to-date periods was the change in our Class A Share price during each of the respective periods.
-See Note 4 to our consolidated financial statements included in this report for additional details on warrants valuation inputs.

-• Changes in tax receivable agreement liability.
-These are a result of changes in projected future tax rates impacting the anticipated liability under the tax receivable agreement.
+The primary driver of the changes in fair value for both 2023 and 2022 was the change in our Class A Share price during each of the respective periods.
+See Note 4 to our consolidated financial statements included in this report for additional details on warrants valuation inputs. - Changes in tax receivable agreement liability.
+These are a result of changes in projected future tax rates impacting the anticipated liability under the tax receivable agreement. - Net gains (losses) on investments.
+Investment income increased by \$10.3 million.
+This was primarily due to gains on our risk retention investments in our CLOs and equity method investments in our multi-strategy funds, compared to the prior year period in which these investments generated losses.
+The increase in investment income was partially offset by higher losses on investments in U.S. government obligations. - Net gains of consolidated entities.
+Income of consolidated entities increased by \$3.7 million, primarily due to gains on investments in funds of our consolidated structured alternative investment solution.